-When the scores are equal after the completion of any play-off, semi-final, final or grand final the referee will call the two captains together and advise that the game will go into extra time of two 10 minute periods for international games, or two 5 minute periods for Junior Rugby League games (Under 9 to Under 12).
+When the scores are equal after the completion of any play-off, semi-final, final or grand final the referee will call the two captains together and advise that the game will go into extra time of two 10 minute periods for international games.
 A coin toss will give one of the team captains the option of either kicking off in extra-time or receiving the ball from the kick-off.
 The game will re-commence and continue until one of the teams scores:

-- " In Junior Rugby League (Under 9s to Under 12s), a try or - " In International Football (Under 13s to Open Age), either a field goal, penalty goal or a try.
+" In International Football (Under 13s to Open Age), either a field goal, penalty goal or a try.